 Because he never returned.

 The 1915 Red Sox won the World Series, and repeated again in 1916.
 They had strong pitching, and Cooper was not needed.
 He only appeared in a dozen games in 1916, with a combined 2-6 record for Richmond and Buffalo.
 He was released by Buffalo in July.
+He played briefly for the Wellsville (New York) Rainmakers in the Class-D Interstate League late in the season.
 Apparently, he suffered a physical malady of some sort because in mid-March 1917 Sporting Life said that he was expected to pitch for the Indianapolis Indians, or to be farmed out by them.
-He was “said to have fully recovered from his long illness.” ix The April 17 issue said that Cooper “gives promise of a comeback this season, having entirely recovered from a severe spell of sickness that handicapped him the whole of last season.”
+He was “said to have fully recovered from his long illness.”11 The April 17 issue said that Cooper “gives promise of a comeback this season, having entirely recovered from a severe spell of sickness that handicapped him the whole of last season.”

 Cooper pitched on the Pacific Coast from 1919 through 1921.
 He worked relatively little in 1919 and 1920, throwing a total of 64 1/3 innings over the two years for five clubs: Portland, Salt Lake, Vernon, Seattle, and Sacramento.